UCB-stat-159-f25/proj02-group21/contribution_statement.md

 Each person from the group has contributed as shown below.

 Jakob Bjerre Eriksen:
-Completed Part 2 and 3.
+Completed Parts 2, 3, and 4.
 Removed excess text (from problem descriptions) in part 1.